 - 6. Leave the Chain data and Fender connection data tabs as default. - 7.
 The final Vessel view tab shows the position of the fairleads and winches with respect to the mean deck level (defined by the deck plane height value) (red line) and water plane (defined by draft) of the vessel (orange).
+Set the Deck plane height to 15 [m].
 Note that only the mean deck level has been shown here and that simultaneous visualisation of multiple deck levels is not supported.
 Often, the far most fore/aft fairleads are located on higher decks.
 In this case, they will thus appear as located outside the red line.

-Figure 3.17 Vessel view window showing waterplane area (orange), mean deck level (red) and position of fairleads and winches
+Figure 3-17 Vessel view window showing waterplane area (orange), mean deck level (red) and position of fairleads and winches